 images/DocumentUploads/Join_form_2024/inst-mem-over-10_2024.pdf

-Institutions, associations, organisations, commercial bodies and registered charities may take out institutional membership of the Library on an annual basis.
+Organisations and registered charities may take out institutional membership of the Library on an annual basis.
 Three named people can use the Library at any one time.
+There is a reduced rate of £1070 for registered charities and educational bodies.

 More than 10 staff members